-One of my most favourite things to do in a new city is to try its local food.
+One of my most favorite things to do in a new city is to try its local food.
 Instead of trying to investigate all the local food myself, I find joining a food tour at the beginning of the trip to be a better choice.
 Not only do I get to try great food, I get to do it with fellow travelers who love food.
-Also, if I join at the beginning of a trip, I can return to my favourite places.
+Also, if I join at the beginning of a trip, I can return to my favorite places.
 Pretty smart eh?

 *Solo Travel tip- For those solo travelers shy about eating dinner alone, I suggest you book a food tour for the evening and cover one of your dinners!

 I did a fabulous food tour of Montmarte with Secret food tours and am still dreaming of the coffee eclairs!
 Read all about it here!
-There are tons of different food tours to do in Paris so take your pick of what interests you…wine and cheese, sweets, gourmet food, food markets, neighbourhood tours as well as the ultimate chocolate tour.
+There are tons of different food tours to do in Paris so take your pick of what interests you…wine and cheese, sweets, gourmet food, food markets, neighborhood tours as well as the ultimate chocolate tour.

 Tip #5 Avoid the scammers